Read this article if you need a short intro to a timesheet and how it can help your team and business.

 Everhour’s timesheet app allows you to access all your time data on your Everhour dashboard.
 You can see all the stats and insights in one place and manage your time-tracking functions without having to access anything else.
 And with funky and colorful visualizations, it makes the time management experience fun and easy.
 The dashboard can also come in handy for precise and cost-efficient project budgeting.

 Everhour is more than just a timesheet app, though.
 It offers the broadest range of task and project management features via countless native and browser integrations with various tools, from Asana and Jira to Freshbooks and Notion.
 It can also handle your payroll and client invoicing with its native customizable tools.
-Besides, its price is pretty affordable, especially if you’re looking for an all-in-one tool that can be perfect for time tracking, project management, and budgeting.
+Besides, its price is affordable, especially if you’re looking for an all-in-one tool perfect for time tracking, project management, and budgeting.

 - Free: $0